smucclaw/eu-ai-act/act.md

 *Article 2 Scope*

-a.  providers placing on the market or putting into service AI systems in the Union, irrespective of whether those providers are established within the Union or in a third country;
+a.  providers placing on the market or putting into service AI systems in the Union, irrespective of whether those providers are physically present or established within the Union or in a third country;

-b.  users of AI systems located within the Union;
+b.  users of AI systems who are physically present or established within the Union;

-c.  providers and users of AI systems that are located in a third country, where the output produced by the system is used in the Union;
+c.  providers and users of AI systems who are physically present or established in a third country, where the output produced by the system is used in the Union;

+d.  importers and distributors of AI systems;

+e.  product manufacturers placing on the market or putting into service an AI system together with their product and under their own name or trademark;

+f.  authorised representatives of providers, which are established in the Union;

 ```{=html}
 <!-- -->
 ```
-2. For high-risk AI systems that are safety components of products or systems, or which are themselves products or systems, falling within the scope of the following acts, only Article 84 of this Regulation shall apply:
+2. For AI systems classified as high-risk AI in accordance with Article 6(1) related to products covered by Union harmonisation legislation listed in Annex II, section B only Article 84 of this Regulation shall apply.:

     a.
-Regulation (EC) 300/2008;

     b.
-Regulation (EU) No 167/2013;

     c.
-Regulation (EU) No 168/2013;

     d.
-Directive 2014/90/EU;

     e.
-Directive (EU) 2016/797;

     f.
-Regulation (EU) 2018/858;

     g.
-Regulation (EU) 2018/1139;

     h.
-Regulation (EU) 2019/2144.

-3. This Regulation shall not apply to AI systems developed or used exclusively for military purposes.
+3. This Regulation shall not apply to AI systems developed or used exclusively for military or national security purposes.

 4. This Regulation shall not apply to public authorities in a third country nor to international organisations falling within the scope of this Regulation pursuant to paragraph 1, where those authorities or organisations use AI systems in the framework of international agreements for law enforcement and judicial cooperation with the Union or with one or more Member States.

-5. This Regulation shall not affect the application of the provisions on the liability of intermediary service providers set out in Chapter II, Section IV of Directive 2000/31/EC of the European Parliament and of the Council \[*as to be replaced by the corresponding provisions of the Digital Services Act*\].
+5. This Regulation shall not affect the application of the provisions on the liability of intermediary service providers set out in Chapter II, Section 4 of Directive

+2000/31/EC of the European Parliament and of the Council \[*as to be replaced by the corresponding provisions of the Digital Services Act*\].

+6. This Regulation shall not apply to AI systems, including their output, specifically developed and put into service for the sole purpose of scientific research and development.

+7. This Regulation shall not affect any research and development activity regarding AI systems in so far as such activity does not lead to or entail placing an AI system on the market or putting it into service.

 *Article 3 Definitions*

 For the purpose of this Regulation, the following definitions apply:

-\(1\) 'artificial intelligence system' (AI system) means software that is developed with one or more of the techniques and approaches listed in Annex I and can, for a given set of human-defined objectives, generate outputs such as content, predictions, recommendations, or decisions influencing the environments they interact with;
+(1)  'artificial intelligence system' (AI system) means a system that

+    i.  receives machine and/or human-based data and inputs,

+    ii. infers how to achieve a given set of human-defined objectives using learning, reasoning or modelling implemented with the techniques and approaches listed in Annex I, and

+    iii. generates outputs in the form of content (generative AI systems), predictions, recommendations or decisions, which influence the environments it interacts with;

-\(1\) 'provider' means a natural or legal person, public authority, agency or other body that develops an AI system or that has an AI system developed with a view to placing it on the market or putting it into service under its own name or trademark, whether for payment or free of charge;
+(2) 'provider' means a natural or legal person, public authority, agency or other body that develops an AI system or that has an AI system developed and places that system on the market or puts it into service under its own name or trademark, whether for payment or free of charge;

 (3) 'small-scale provider' means a provider that is a micro or small enterprise within the meaning of Commission Recommendation 2003/361/EC;

-(4) 'user' means any natural or legal person, public authority, agency or other body using an AI system under its authority, except where the AI system is used in the course of a personal non-professional activity;
+(4) 'user' means any natural or legal person, public authority, agency or other body using an AI system under its authority ;

-(5) 'authorised representative' means any natural or legal person established in the Union who has received a written mandate from a provider of an AI system to, respectively, perform and carry out on its behalf the obligations and procedures established by this Regulation;
+(5) 'authorised representative' means any natural or legal person physically present or established in the Union who has received and accepted a written mandate from a provider of an AI system to, respectively, perform and carry out on its behalf the obligations and procedures established by this Regulation;

+(5a) 'product manufacturer' means a manufacturer within the meaning of any of the Union harmonisation legislation listed in Annex II;

-(6) 'importer' means any natural or legal person established in the Union that places on the market or puts into service an AI system that bears the name or trademark of a natural or legal person established outside the Union;
+(6) 'importer' means any natural or legal person physically present or established in the Union that places on the market or puts into service an AI system that bears the name or trademark of a natural or legal person established outside the Union;

 (7) 'distributor' means any natural or legal person in the supply chain, other than the provider or the importer, that makes an AI system available on the Union market without affecting its properties;